kate-skorija/Bakery.Solution/README.md

 3. Navigate to the `Bakery.Solution` directory in your editor of choice, or use [Visual Studio Code](https://code.visualstudio.com/)

 5. Within the project, navigate to the Bakery directory, and type `dotnet run`.
 This will open the interactive console app.
+There will be several lines of introductory material.
+Press 'Enter' to navigate through the welcome information.

 6. If you wish to test the code, navigate to the Bakery.Tests directory.
 In the terminal type `dotnet restore`, then `dotnet test`.